nolascojoao/aws-ec2-lab/README.md

 ## Conclusion

 Understanding AWS CLI is fundamental for creating Bash scripts that reduce boilerplate code and typos, accelerate architecture deployment, and provide code reuse.
-For more details, refer to the [EC2 Documentation](https://docs.aws.amazon.com/ec2) and [AWS CLI Documentation](https://docs.aws.amazon.com/cli).
+For more details, refer to the [AWS EC2 Documentation](https://docs.aws.amazon.com/ec2) and [AWS CLI Documentation](https://docs.aws.amazon.com/cli).